tessmero/grass/README.md

-Procedural grass blows in the wind.
+Procedural rolling hills terrain with animated grass blowing in the wind.

-Clock or touch to adjust wind direction.
+Click or touch to adjust wind direction.

 ## Demo